Upstreams are configured in Bytesafe on the Registry page for a specific registry.

-When your account contains more than one registry, the other registries are automatically made available as possible upstreams in the drop-down list.
+When your workspace contains more than one registry, the other registries are automatically made available as possible upstreams in the drop-down list.

-To add a Bytesafe registry as an upstream, simply select one of the available registries in your account in the drop-down list and add it to the registry.
+To add another Bytesafe registry as an upstream, simply select it in the drop-down list and add it to the registry.

 URL to any npm compatible registry